pearcej/complex/_sources/SmallWorldGraphs/Exercises.rst

 Of course, one option is to run Dijkstra’s algorithm n times, once for each starting node.
 And for some applications, that’s probably good enough.
 But there are are more efficient alternatives.

 Find an algorithm for the all-pairs shortest path problem and implement it.
-See http://thinkcomplex.com/short.

 Compare the run time of your implementation with running Dijkstra’s algorithm n times.
 Which algorithm is better in theory?
 Which is better in practice?
 Which one does NetworkX use?